 6. Squeeze The Trigger (1987)

-“Cops hate kids, kids hate cops, cops kill kids with warnin’ shots / What is crime and what in not?
+“Cops hate kids, kids hate cops, cops kill kids with warnin’ shots / What is crime and what is not?
 What is justice?
 I think I forgot / We buy weapons to keep us strong / Reagan sends guns where they don’t belong / The controversy is thick and the drag is strong / But no matter the lies we all know who’s wrong…”

 5. Midnight (1991)